Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude_resources_from_policy_assignment.md

 {{% tab title="Management Group (hierarchy or single)" %}}

-> [!info]
+> [!note]
-> **This feature is only available when deploying through the following methods: GitHub Actions, Azure Pipelines, Azure CLI or Azure PowerShell since the AMBA-ALZ portal experience does not require configuration of parameter file.**
+> This feature is only available when deploying through the following methods: GitHub Actions, Azure Pipelines, Azure CLI or Azure PowerShell since the AMBA-ALZ portal experience does not require configuration of parameter file.

 To use this feature, customers must populate the relevant parameter file section with the ID of resources to be excluded.
 The section called ***policyAssignmentExclusionList*** contains an entry for each of the policy assignments configured during the deployment with no default value.